BMC Remedy AR System Maintenance tool

 Many BMC products use the Common Install Framework program that installs the BMC Remedy AR System Maintenance Tool.
 The BMC Remedy AR System Maintenance Tool accesses diagnostics and utilities that are useful when troubleshooting BMC Remedy AR System related issues.
 You can use the Maintenance Tool to collect diagnostic information, open and view log files, or search logs to identify issues.

-You can launch the BMC Remedy AR System Maintenance Tool in a graphical user interface as well as from the command line For details, see Running Maintenance Tool.
+You can launch the BMC Remedy AR System Maintenance Tool in a graphical user interface as well as from the command line.

 BMC Remedy AR System Maintenance Tool activities